-In the last issue I shared the homemade pasta recipe, promising that I would have also shared its perfect pairing: Bolognese ragout.
-With one of my grandmas coming from Bologna, I have been cooking ragout since when I was a kid and this is definitely one of my favourite pastime during rainy days.
-Bolognese Ragout is slow treat, making it takes time, dedication and care and it is exactly this that makes it special.
-That’s why I would suggest to prepare this when you are not in a rush and can enjoy the sound made by the sauce while it is cooking in the pot.
+In the last issue, I shared the homemade pasta recipe, promising that I would have also shared its perfect pairing: Bolognese ragù.
+With one of my grandmas coming from Bologna, I have been cooking ragout since when I was a kid and this is definitely one of my favourite pastimes during rainy days.
+Bolognese Ragù is a slow treat, making it takes time, dedication and care and it is exactly this that makes it special.
+That’s why I would suggest preparing this when you are not in a rush and can enjoy the sound made by the sauce while it is cooking in the pot.

 1 onion or 1/2 of a big onion

 2 bay leaves

 Extra Virgin Olive Oil – needed for the mirepoix